 It is essential that each Running Start Student be familiar with the information provided on this page.
 Below is information that are designed to assist you with academic success.
-It is the hope of the High School Relations Office that you find this information helpful and that you will not hesitate to contact us if you have questions.
+It is the hope of the High School Programs Office that you find this information helpful and that you will not hesitate to contact us if you have questions.

 Costs of the Program